-There are many obvious benefits to hiring a remote employee: fewer expenditures on overhead and few limitations in finding the best talent for any job position.
+There are many obvious benefits to having remote teams: fewer expenditures on overhead and few limitations in finding the best talent for any job position.
 The benefits to employers are obvious, what is less clear is how employees benefit from this remote work arrangement.

 One of the most striking findings was the extent to which remote workers seem to work harder than in-office workers even though they do not have a commute time and have seemingly more flexibility.